lewis252310/GIMI_ini_Extension/README.md

 Change:
  - Internal parsing engine completely rebuild.
- Now can processed files with 30,000+ lines, and still quickly.
+ Now can processed files with 30k+ lines, and still quickly.
+ - Scope of single files and projects are properly detached

 Added:
  - Better code diagnostics